krgross/bma590-course-notes/docs/08-GEEandGLMMandGAMM.md

 ## Example 1: Industrial melanism data

 We will examine several possible approaches to analyzing the industrial melanism data.
+The original source for these data is @bishop1972; I obtained them from @ramsey2002.
 Recall that these data consist of paired binomial responses with two covariates: distance from Liverpool (a station-level covariate) and color morph (an observation-level covariate).
 In notation, the model that we seek to fit is
 \begin{align*}
 y_{ij} & \sim \mathrm{Binom}(p_{ij}, n_{ij})\\
 \mathrm{logit}(p_{ij}) & = \eta_{ij} \\